Department of Family Studies and Community Development

 FMST 360 DIVERSITY, CULTURE, AND TEAM DYNAMICS (3)

 Strategies for effective participation on a team with colleagues, friends and relatives for use in a globalized society or a local context.
 Examination of the components that influence group dynamics in teams and how members' culture and diversity shape them.
 Examination of people's differences, how they can agree on goals, and how they can work together effectively despite their differences.
 Engagement in team exercises to learn to overcome obstacles to teamwork.
-Prerequisites: PSYC 101, SOCI 101, or FMST 101.
+Prerequisite: FMST 101 or FMST 102 or PSYC 101 or SOCI 101.
 Core: Diversity and Difference.

 FMST 370 SPECIAL TOPICS IN FAMILY STUDIES (3)